-The Authority's outstanding debt related to its capital assets (e.g. building improvements) is less than the net book value of those assets by \$43,040,094; this was an increase of \$435,547 or 1 percent when compared to the previous fiscal year due to the refinancing of Stadium debt which lowered the Stadium's debt used to finance the acquisition of capital assets.
-Significant capital asset acquisitions include several cooling units and trucks.
+The Authority's outstanding debt related to its capital assets (e.g. building improvements) is less than the net book value of those assets by \$47,326,446; this was an increase of \$4,286,352 or 10 percent when compared to the previous fiscal year.
+Significant capital asset acquisitions include a digital signage screen system, network hardware upgrades, and construction in progress for the Arena Plaza Bar.

-An additional portion of the Authority's net position of \$1,217,603 represents resources that are subject to external restrictions on how they may be used.
-This portion of net position is composed of Levy Capital for Arena Concessions projects and AEG Capital established when the Authority entered into a contract with AEG for the management of the facilities.
-The AEG Capital is to be used for capital improvements and capital equipment.
+An additional portion of the Authority's net position of \$729,530 represents resources that are subject to external restrictions on how they may be used.
+This portion of net position is composed of Levy Capital for Arena Concessions projects and AEG clearing account for concession funds received and payable to AEG.

-The remaining balance of unrestricted net position of \$1,349,570 may be used to meet the ongoing obligations of the Authority.
-The Authority's unrestricted net position increased by \$19,577,298 or 107 percent from the previous fiscal year.
-The increase in unrestricted net position is primarily due to subsidies received and additional revenues from events being held as covid-19 restrictions were lifted.
+The remaining balance of unrestricted net position of \$18,740,960 may be used to meet the ongoing obligations of the Authority.
+The Authority's unrestricted net position increased by \$17,391,390 or 1,289 percent from the previous fiscal year.
+The increase in unrestricted net position is primarily due to subsidies received and operational profits due to a higher number of events.